lcrespom/purecheck/README.md

 - Have no side causes, i.e.:
   - Depend exclusively on the input parameters.
 Accessing variables from other scopes depends on side causes.
   - Only invoke functions that have no side causes.
+- Never `throw` any error: pure functions do not break the execution flow
+- Should always return some value: given that pure functions have no side effects, if they don't return any value, they are totally useless anyway.

 Purecheck generates a report listing all scanned functions along with their associated side causes and side effects.
 It uses [Esprima](http://esprima.org/) to do the parsing.